 4. The Perks of Being A Wallflower by Stephen Chbosky

 The Perks of Being a Wallflower is one of the most classic modern young adult novels ever written.
 Chbosky dives deep into teenage life through his protagonist, Charlie.
 Charlie is coping with two deaths—a car crash leading to the death of his aunt, and the recent suicide of his best friend.
 He’s also trying to cope with mental health issues, made worse by the increasingly complicated lives of his family and friends.

 Dealing with these issues, through the lens of high school is an experience that leads Charlie to start writing letters.
 These letters read like diary entries and are a personal look into Charlie’s life.

 5. Zac and Mia by A.J.
 Betts

-The most famous line of this novel is, “When I was little I believed in Jesus and Santa, spontaneous combustion, and the Loch Ness monster.
+The most famous line in Zac and Mia is, “When I was little I believed in Jesus and Santa, spontaneous combustion, and the Loch Ness monster.
 Now I believe in science, statistics, and antibiotics.”
 This is from Zac, one of the protagonists suffering from cancer.
-When he meets Mia, a fellow leukemia patient, everything changes.
+Then he meets Mia, a fellow leukemia patient.

 6. Five Feet Apart by Rachael Lippincott

 Cystic fibrosis comes with an infamous rule: stay six feet apart.
 This rule applies to patients with cystic fibrosis since they can’t come within six feet of each other.